IT employers need to be willing to offer competitive salaries in order to attract and retain the best talent to their company. Read more here.

 Having a competitive edge in the market by having the best talent does not only rely on attracting the right employees, but also to keep them on board.
 To avoid losing their top performers, Australia’s IT employers are being proactive in their approach to staff retention.
 The top three initiatives CIOs have focused on over the last three years to retain IT staff are offering a higher salary (48%), developing an enhanced work culture (48%), and attributing more employee benefits (38%).

-Andrew Morris, Director of Robert Half Australia said: “As Australia’s IT sector booms, companies are calling for the highest calibre candidates to remain competitive, drive innovation and implement new technologies faster than ever before.
+Nicole Gorton, Director at Robert Half Australia said: “As Australia’s IT sector booms, companies are calling for the highest calibre candidates to remain competitive, drive innovation and implement new technologies faster than ever before.
 Consequently, as top IT talent becomes more highly sought-after in Australia’s tightening IT talent pool, companies are required to offer competitive salaries in order to successfully attract, recruit and retain the most skilled and talented candidates.”

 “To be effective at attracting and retaining top talent, remuneration should be part of a wider, ongoing dialogue between employer and employee as the most appealing remuneration packages are those that are tailored and designed with individual employees in mind.
 Through open communication channels, employers can establish and implement incentives that appeal to individual motivations.
 This is especially true for millennial-aged workers who tend to favour professional development opportunities over a higher salary, and workers with children who may value increased annual leave and flexible hours more highly.”